traefik-workshops/traefik-workshop/README.md

 # Getting started with Traefik on Kubernetes
 # Traefik Workshop #1

+The recording of this workshop is already available at Traefik's You Tube channel.
+Here is [the link](https://youtu.be/CL5Cxxz-yHo).
 ## Prerequisities

 You need to have Kubernetes cluster that you can connect to, Helm3 installed and a domain that points to the external IP address of the cluster.